-- A note-taking app for my rough notes (the ones I take in class and during lectures).
-I use Notability.
-My classes are six hours long and preparing for them is a lot of work that requires an app I can get the most done with the least effort.
+NotabilityNoteful.
+My classes are six hours long, and preparing for them is a lot of work that requires an efficient app, so I can get the most done with the least effort.
 That app for me is Notability.
-I write fastest in Notability and the recording feature ensures I don’t miss anything my professors say.
+I write fastest in Notability, and the recording feature ensures I don’t miss anything my professors say.
 Find out why I stopped using Notability in 2021.

-- A note-taking app for my final study notes during my personal study time.
-For this I chose NoteAlways.
+- Note-taking app: for my final study notes during my personal study time.
+For this, I chose Note Always.

-My personal study sessions involved reading and jotting down some rough notes, organising them in a way that makes sense to me.
+My personal study sessions involve reading and jotting down some rough notes, organising them in a way that makes sense to me.
 I use different colours for emphasis to highlight difficult terms and important information.
 Symbols and abbreviations help me learn new concepts faster.
-I search for some definitions on Google when my notes and textbooks are difficult for me to understand.
+I search for definitions on Google when my notes and textbooks are difficult for me to understand.

 For assignments that I need to print out, I use Notability’s native pages.
 I also make sure I use an A4 paper size to get a realistic preview of how my notes will look when I print them.
 To achieve that in landscape, I use the split view 1:3 ratio to avoid zooming in when writing.
 When I was done with the assignment, I sent it to a friend for printing.
 I need to get a printer for my assignments.
 Seriously.

 I change the paper template to plain white for printing.
-Then I convert it to PDF, Airdrop it to my iPhone and forwarded it to my friend on WhatsApp.
+Then I convert it to PDF, airdrop it to my iPhone, and forwarded it to my friend on WhatsApp.
 She then printed it out for me and gave it to me in class the next day.
 Sweet human!